Frugality and minimalism aren’t as different as you might think but there are some distinct differences between the lifestyles too.

 However, you don’t need the frugal mindset in order to eliminate unnecessary stuff and many minimalists won’t.

 They say that they want items in their life that spark joy and as they have fewer items, they feel they can spend more cash (even much more cash on them).
-(P.S. the idea of “does it spark joy?” comes from Kon Mari Kondo who is a major figure in the minimalist movement).

 The Key Differences: Minimalism Vs Frugality

 We’ve come up with a few ideas that separate the two lifestyles:

 - Mostly frugal is a reactive thing, whereas minimal is often proactive.

 Keeping costs down is often done in relation to events that force us to spend.
 Whereas keeping stuff down means focusing on opportunities to do things other than obtaining stuff.
 It’s subtle but an important difference.

 - Minimalism isn’t a money-saving ethos and frugality is.